nwthomas/Sprint-Challenge-Authentication/README.md

 3. What does bcrypt do to slow down attackers?

+By hashing passwords multiple times, bcrypt slows down hackers that might gain access to your password; the attacker will have to brute-force their way through the hashing using something like a rainbow table, and this can take months or years (if your password is very secure).
+If you change your password periodically, you've effectively locked them out from accessing your account.

 4. What are the three parts of the JSON Web Token?

 ## Project Set Up